 One of the most popular activities in the Galapagos Islands is wildlife watching.
 You can also take cruises to be able to get upclose to marine mammals like sharks and dolphins.
 In fact, there are several tour operators in Galapagos Islands that specialize in these types of cruises.

-Wi-Fi Availability: Public areas such as restaurants and those frequented by tourists now offer free Wi-Fi connection.
+Connectivity: Public areas such as restaurants and those frequented by tourists now offer free Wi-Fi connection.
 Internet access on cruise ships might vary tremendously, though.
 Some of those ships that are close to inhabited islands might have better coverage as compared to those traveling to remote islands.
 You can also get cheap deals when you travel to Galapaogs Islands if you buy a local SIM card.
 For as low as US$3.30, you can get 1GB of data.
 The best part is that you can use this SIM card with other South American countries yet.

 Visa Required: Galapagos Islands is part of Ecuador.
 Therefore, you need to obtain a travel visa to Ecuador in order to travel to Galapagos Islands.
 However, nationals from UK, Canada, Australia and the US can get their visa for free upon arriving in Ecuador.